jwlei/dat110-oblig1-Network-programming/README.md

 - `RPCServerStopImpl.java` implementing the server-side of a remote method `void stop()` which the client-side can use to terminate the server.
 The class illustrates the server-side implementation of an RPC method and how first parameters must be unmarshalled, then the underlying method called, and then the marshalling of the return value.

 - `RPCServerStopStub.java` implementing the client-side stub of the remote method `void stop()`.
-The class illustrates the client-side implementation of an RPC method illustrating how first parameters are marshalled, then the RPC layer is asked to execute the call, and finally the return must be unmarshalled.
+The class illustrates the client-side implementation of an RPC method showing how first parameters are marshalled, then the RPC layer is asked to execute the call, and finally the return must be unmarshalled.

 The `void stop()` method uses RPC identifier 0 and this (reserved) identifier should not be used when implementing other RPC methods using the RPC layer.